explosion/spacy-course/README.md

 ```

 With this approach, it's not _always_ possible to validate the input perfectly –
 there are too many options and we want to avoid false positives.
-Because the
-tests only raise `AssertionError`s, they can also potentially leak the correct
-answers in the traceback.

 ### Directory Structure